St Anselm's Church, Southall

 St Anselm's Church in Southall is a Roman Catholic parish church served by the Society of Jesus in the London Borough of Ealing within the administration of the Archdiocese of Westminster.
 It is situated on The Green, a main thoroughfare into Southall.
 Built from 1967 to 1968, it has stained glass windows designed by Patrick Reyntiens and Jerzy Faczynski.
 The parish was home to the De Nobili Dialogue Centre; a Jesuit building for inter-religious dialogue.
 It is also the only Catholic church in Southall and the parish has more than fifty nationalities represented in the congregation.

 History

 Foundation

 During the time of recusancy, from the time of the English Reformation until the Roman Catholic Relief Act 1829, Catholics were recorded to be living in Southall.
 In 1768, the burial register of St Mary's Church in Norwood Green, recorded that "Mary widow of Cornelius Vanlewan, papist aged 54 years" died in the parish.
 In 1807, the local Anglican priest wrote that a Catholic priest, Dr Collins, was living in the area and had started a school in the manor.

 From 1906, when the parish began, to the present church, St Anselm's has been in three different church buildings.
-The first St Anselm's church in Southall began in 1906.
-It was situated in a tithe barn of Southall Manor House.
+The first St Anselm's church in Southall was situated in a tithe barn of Southall Manor House.